swiftcurrent2018/openarc/README.md

 OpenARC supports the full feature set of OpenACC V1.0 and performs source-to-source transformations, targeting heterogeneous devices, such as NVIDIA GPUs, AMD GPUs, and Intel MICs.
+Please refer to the OpenARC website (http://ft.ornl.gov/research/openarc) to find more details on OpenARC.

 -------------------------------------------------------------------------------